 We had just purchased a second-hand bed for our growing teenager, which meant we needed to clear out a queen bed in the basement.
 The easiest way to get rid of it, I thought, was to list it on the Facebook marketplace for free, and it was sure to be out of the house by the end of the day.
 Everybody loves free stuff, right?

 Just as I thought, within minutes of listing it, messages flooded my inbox.
-One name stood out to me and I began a conversation with this person.
+One name stood out to me, and I began conversing with this person.
 They needed a bed but didn’t have the means to come and collect it.
-Unfortunately, our truck had recently “passed away” just the week earlier, meaning that we didn’t have the means to get it to them.
-As we continued talking, I learned that they were a recent refugee arrival to Canada and had recently moved to Calgary.
+Unfortunately, our truck had recently “passed away” just a week earlier, meaning we didn’t have the means to get it to them.
+As we continued talking, I learned that they recently arrived in Canada and had recently moved to Calgary.
 They had couches in the house but no other furniture.
-They had managed to get a basic wooden-framed bed for their 80-year-old grandfather but the rest of the family were sleeping on thin mattresses or blankets on the floor.
+They had managed to get a basic wooden-framed bed for their 80-year-old grandfather, but the rest of the family were sleeping on thin mattresses or blankets on the floor.

 A Divine Connection

 What a strange, amazing, and fortunate meeting!
 I couldn’t believe that, out of anyone that could’ve messaged for that bed, I happened to talk to a new refugee family that was in need – and it fit exactly into my job and what I’m passionate about doing!
 It’s such a neat feeling when you know that this meeting was more than fortunate or strange; it was a divine connection!

 My husband and I arranged to go and meet this family and find more out about their situation.
 Just as was described, we found a couple of couches in the house and no other furniture.
 Thin mattresses on their kitchen floor served as their beds.
 While there, we also found out that they had no warm winter coats or snow boots.